weizhong1988/zato-redis-paginator/README.md

 Working with sorted sets
 ========================

-Establishes a connection, creates a list and splits it into pages.
+Establishes a connection, creates a sorted set and splits it into pages.

 ```python
     from uuid import uuid4